mbabynames search ✿

 Treasa Elise

-Treasa carries the meaning "noble and strong" while Elise brings "pledged to God".
+Treasa carries the meaning "strength" while Elise brings "pledged to God".
 Said together, Treasa Elise has both weight and warmth.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Treasa Isla